DaveEdge1/prestoRecons/README.md

 the yaml file will need to conform to the standards outlined in presto_input_standards.md

-a completed examples can be found in the holocene_da or temp12kComposites folders as configs.yml
+completed examples can be found in the holocene_da or temp12kComposites folders as configs.yml

 ## Step 2 - Formatting your outputs
 need to complete this section